UN-OCHA/vibe_coding_trend_data/README.md

-All three files are scoped to the `vibe-coding` topic alone - Product Hunt's own "Best vibe coding tools" page draws from a separate, editorial Category grouping that isn't reachable through the public API (confirmed via `scripts/fetch_producthunt.py`'s own docstring), so established tools that don't carry the `vibe-coding` topic tag themselves (Cursor, Lovable, Windsurf, and similar) won't appear in these three lists.
+All three files are scoped to the `vibe-coding` topic alone - Product Hunt's own "Best vibe coding tools" page draws from a separate, editorial Category grouping that isn't reachable through the public API, so established tools that don't carry the `vibe-coding` topic tag themselves (Cursor, Lovable, Windsurf, and similar) won't appear in these three lists.
 Two terms from Product Hunt's own API docs worth knowing if this data is ever used